zzzhr97/SpecBench/README.md

   </h4>
 </div>

-This repository contains the official code for the paper [Reasoning over Boundaries: Enhancing Specification Alignment via Test-time Delibration]().
+This repository contains the official code for the paper [Reasoning over Boundaries: Enhancing Specification Alignment via Test-time Delibration](https://arxiv.org/abs/2509.14760).

 ## 🔔 News
-- **[xx/xx/2025]** Our paper is released at [https://arxiv.org/abs/.](https://arxiv.org/abs/.).
+- **[19/09/2025]** Our paper is now available on [https://arxiv.org/abs/2509.14760](https://arxiv.org/abs/2509.14760), and we have also released the accompanying code.
-- **[xx/xx/2025]** Our code is released!
-We are working on the paper and will release it very soon.

 ## 👀 Introduction